Seven Dividend-paying Defense Stocks Serving the U.S. Army and Shareholders

 In December 2022, the United States was in the process of finalizing plans to provide Ukraine with Patriot missile-defense systems in its war against Russia, and this could be a big revenue driver for LMT.
 That’s because while the Patriot system is built by Raytheon Technologies (NYSE: RTX), the missiles it fires are made by Lockheed.

 Think of the Patriot deal as offering bullish “NewsQ,” i.e., information that can lift stocks, Woods said.
-Such news can help drive LMT shares higher in 2023, Woods added.
+Such news can drive LMT shares upward in 2023, Woods added.

 “Yet what I like about LMT is not just the bullish NewsQ, but also its earnings growth and its 2022 share price performance,” Woods commented.
 “On the earnings front, the company’s recent quarterly and annual earnings per share growth rates are in the top quintile of all companies, and I expect this metric to rise into next year.”

-On the share price performance front, LMT’s 2022 gain vaulted it into the top 6% of all companies in terms of relative price strength, Woods commented.
-Finally, the ongoing Russia/Ukraine war shows the world is still a very dangerous place, and one where conventional warfare in Europe could very well be a reality.
-As a result, governments must get ready, and that means they need LMT capabilities.
+On the share price performance front, LMT’s 2022 gain vaulted it into the top 6% of all companies in terms of relative price strength, Woods continued.
+Finally, the ongoing Russia-Ukraine war shows the world is still an extremely dangerous place, and one where conventional warfare in Europe could very well become a continuing reality.
+As a result, governments must get ready, and that means they need LMT capabilities, he added.

 Chart courtesy of www.stockcharts.com